dan-mccabe/ebusopt/README.md

 To run most of the optimization methods, your machine must have a valid Gurobi Optimizer license installed.
 For full functionality, you also need your own API keys for services like Openrouteservice, Google Maps, and Mapbox, which are all free up to certain usage limits.

 It is expected that with the current state of the repo, you may run into issues with file structures and missing data.
 Please submit a GitHub issue for anything you can't easily resolve.
-I'm happy to do more repo cleanup and find better way to share larger GTFS files, but only as long as there's a need.
+I'm happy to do more repo cleanup and find better way sto share larger GTFS files, but only as long as there's a need.

 This repository is open-source under the BSD 3-Clause license.